About the Book

 The most established resource on the taxonomy and biogeography of birds for the birding community, The Clements Checklist is the official world checklist of the American Birding Association (ABA) and is used as the authoritative reference in the birding competitions and listing activities of this preeminent North American organization for serious birders.

 About the authors:

 The late James F. Clements, a partner in the successful printing firm of George Rice & Sons, was a naturalist, entrepreneur, and adventurer.
 Jared Diamond is professor of Geography and Physiology at the University of California, Los Angeles.
 Anthony White is chair of the American Birding Association Recording and Ethics Committee.
-John W. Fitzpatrick is director of the Cornell Laboratory of Ornithology.
+John W. Fitzpatrick is Emeritus Director of the Cornell Laboratory of Ornithology.